Associate Professor of History

 Fields of interest:

-Denise Ho received her B.A. in history from Yale College (2000), and an A.M.
-(2005) and Ph.D.
-(2009) in history from Harvard University.
-Prior to joining the history department at Yale, she taught at the University of Kentucky and the Chinese University of Hong Kong.
+Denise Y. Ho received her B.A. in history from Yale College and an A.M. and Ph.D. in history from Harvard University.
+She is a member of the fifth cohort of the Public Intellectuals Program of the National Committee on U.S.-China Relations.

-Curating Revolution: Politics on Display in Mao’s China (manuscript under contract with Cambridge University Press)
+- Curating Revolution: Politics on Display in Mao’s China.
+Cambridge: Cambridge University Press, 2018.